MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-agent-targeting.md

 1. From the Agents tab in Migration Manager, highlight an agent from the list.
 A side panel displays to the right.
 2. Under Agent group, select **Edit.**
 3. Select **Add or remove agent groups**.
 4. Enter a name for your new agent group.
-The name cannot exceed 255 characters.
+An agent group name cannot exceed 255 characters.
 5. Click **Save**.

-## Assign an agent to an Agent Group
+## Assign an agent to an agent group

 1. From the Agents tab in Migration Manager, highlight an agent from the list.
 A side panel displays to the right.
 2. Select an agent group from the choices in the dropdown list.